- Home

 Use your cover letter to enhance your CV

-A cover letter should go hand in hand with your CV; supporting and enhancing it, but not repeating it.
+A cover letter should go hand in hand with your CV, supporting and enhancing it, but not repeating it.
 It’s an opportunity to introduce yourself and give future employers a brief idea about who you are and why you want to work for them, before they decide whether or not to read your CV to find out more.

-Your CV is all about you (it’s essentially a list of your skills and experience), but your cover letter is a chance to show that you’ve also thought about the company you’re applying to, and how you can help them – you essentially want to make them an offer they can’t refuse.
+Your CV is all about you (it’s essentially a list of your skills and experience), but your cover letter is a chance to show that you’ve also thought about the company you’re applying to, and how you can help them.
+Essentially, you want to make them an offer they can’t refuse.

 A cover letter really comes into its own if you’re applying for a slightly different role to the one you’ve done before, or if you want to stand out from the crowd.
-Almost everyone attaches a CV with a job application these days, but few people take the time to submit a good cover letter.
+Almost everyone attaches a CV with a job application these days, but fewer people take the time to submit a good cover letter.

 Going to the effort of writing a cover letter is a great way to make a good first impression and demonstrate your proactiveness.